openharmony/docs/en/application-dev/reference/apis/js-apis-media.md

 Creates an **AVRecorder** instance.
 This API uses an asynchronous callback to return the result.
 Only one **AVRecorder** instance can be created per device.

+To use the camera to record videos, the camera module is required.
+For details about how to use the camera APIs, see [Camera Management](js-apis-camera.md).

 **System capability**: SystemCapability.Multimedia.Media.AVRecorder

 **Parameters**